21 September 2018

 Counsel to the Tribunal:

-- Kirsty Brimelow QC, then Chair of the Human Rights Bar Committee and currently head of Doughty Street’s International Human Rights Team and part of the Doughty Street Equalities Team.
+- Kirsty Brimelow KC, then Chair of the Human Rights Bar Committee and currently head of Doughty Street’s International Human Rights Team and part of the Doughty Street Equalities Team.
 Kirsty specialises in international human rights, criminal law, public international, constitutional and international criminal law.
 Kirsty frequently advises before the Inter-American Court of Human Rights, the ECOWAS court in Abuja Nigeria, the Court of Appeal of Nigeria, the Superior Tribunal of Santander Colombia, the Supreme Court and Constitutional Courts of Colombia and the UN judicial processes and International Criminal Court.